🇨🇦 CanadaCADv1.0Active

 Try asking

-Calculate your actual Canadian take-home pay after federal tax, provincial tax, CPP, and EI deductions.
+Calculate your actual Canadian take-home pay for 2025 after federal tax, provincial tax, CPP contributions, and EI premiums.
+See the difference between your gross salary and net pay per paycheque.

 Disclaimer: This calculator uses publicly available rules effective as of Jan 1, 2025 (version 1.0).
 Results are for informational purposes only.
 Always verify with official sources or a qualified professional.
 Last reviewed: Mar 1, 2026.